cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 disqus: true
 ---

-**Updated 10 AUG 2017:** I added a new section at the end in which we explore the errors made by the model.
+**Updated 10 AUG 2017:** I added a new section at the end in which I explore the mistakes made by the model.

 Since ancient times, it has been known that machines excel at math while humans are pretty good at detecting cats in pictures.
 But with the advent of deep